 ⚠️ Safety + respect first: Access here can be controversial, and conditions/signage can change.
 If you see “Kapu,” “No Trespassing,” “Closed,” or any other posted restrictions, respect them and turn back.
 Even when the hike is “short,” the consequences of a slip can be serious.

-Access + Trail Overview
+Access and Trail Overview

-Most visitors describe the walk as short — but not easy.
+Most visitors describe the walk as short, but not easy.
 Be prepared for:

 - Uneven footing (loose dirt, volcanic cinder, rocks)